 Health

-A property served by an on-site wastewater treatment system must be inspected by a certified third party inspector to identify any conditions requiring repair and to verify the design of the system is consistent with its current use.
-The inspection report is then submitted to the Larimer County Department of Health and Environment (LCDHE) prior to the closing of the real estate transaction.
+If a property has an on-site wastewater treatment system, it must be inspected by a certified third-party inspector.
+The inspection checks for any needed repairs and ensures the system is designed to match its current use.
+The inspector's report must be sent to the Larimer County Department of Health and Environment (LCDHE) before the real estate transaction is finalized.

 LCDHE Agreement to Repair Document